Psychology for health matters

 Common problems I work with

-I work with acute or chronic illness, physical health conditions, diseases or syndromes including respiratory, cardiovascular, congenital, ear, eye, skin, inflammatory and immune, metabolic and endocrine, musculoskeletal, gastrointestinal, renal and urogenital among others.
+I work with acute or chronic illness, physical health conditions, including respiratory, cardiovascular, congenital, ear, eye, skin, inflammatory and immune, metabolic and endocrine, musculoskeletal, gastrointestinal, renal and urogenital among others.

 I support the psychological impact of post viral syndromes like Long Covid.